GOD DURING HARD TIMES

 the majority of us, I believe, a life lived in faith with trust in God

-will generally deliver the contentment that is expected of it.
+will generally deliver the sense of purpose and contentment that is expected of it.
 But please

 bear in mind, as I have often advised in this website, this does not mean that bad stuff will never happen to us,

 or our loved ones.
 I speak from my own experience here.
-This article then refers to times where that bad stuff is happening and you believe circumstances probably won’t change for the better.
+This article then refers to times where that bad stuff is happening and you believe circumstances probably won’t change for the better, in the short term at least.

 to end self destructive addictions and bad habits etc. If so, please